 For active Canadian listings, click

 For active listings of American real estate, click

 If you're interested in a definitive guide to buying and selling real

 estate (including changing your life) - privately or with the

-guidance of a qualified realty agent - check out my book The Happy Agent.
+guidance of a qualified realty agent - check out Ross' book The Happy Agent.

-It's chock full of tips and techniques developed during my successful 4
+It's full of tips and techniques developed during his successful 4

 you trade in real estate like a pro.
 Remember - knowledge is power.